Blosc/c-blosc2/plugins/README.md

 Blosc has a tradition of supporting different filters and codecs for compressing data, and it was up to the user to choose one or another depending on his needs.
-However, it is clear that there will always be scenarios where a more richer variety of them could be useful.
-So the Blosc Development Team has set new goals:
+However, it is clear that there will always be scenarios where a richer variety of them could be useful.
+So the Blosc team has set new goals:

 1) Implement a way for users to locally register filters and codecs so that they can use them in their setup at will.

-2) Setup a central registry so that *other* users can make use of these filters and codecs without intefering with other ones that have been created by other users.
+2) Set up a central registry so that *other* users can make use of these filters and codecs without interfering with other ones that have been created by other users.

 As a bonus, those codecs and filters accepted in the central registry and meeting the quality standards defined in these guidelines will be distributed *inside* the C-Blosc2 library,